zabulus/core/doc/README.external_routines.txt

 routine until it's unloaded from the metadata cache.
 But note that it isolates the instances per session, different from the raw interface that shares instances by multiple sessions in SuperServer.

-By default, UDR routines uses the same character set specified by the client.
+By default, UDR routines use the same character set specified by the client.
 They can modify it overriding the getCharSet method.
 The chosen character set is valid for communication with the ISC library as well as the communications done through the FirebirdExternal API.